LoopKit/loopdocs/docs/version/development.md

 This section provides an overview of changes to `dev` compared to the current release: [`Loop v3.14.2`](releases.md#v3142-highlights){: target="_blank" }.

-The current version of `dev` is v3.14.3.
-The differences with respect to `main` are found in [PR 459](https://github.com/LoopKit/LoopWorkspace/pull/459).
+The current version of `dev` is v3.14.4.
+The differences with respect to `main` are found in [PR 459](https://github.com/LoopKit/LoopWorkspace/pull/459) and  [PR 469](https://github.com/LoopKit/LoopWorkspace/pull/469).

 * Those who want to participate in the Open Beta for using Omnipod 5, should build the `dev` branch; it is also supported in the `next-dev` branch
 * Those who have been using feature branches for Medtrum or Eversense support can build the released code, which has support for both Medtrum Pumps and Eversense CGM